ThePizza1k/crossbridge-swc-lua/REFERENCE.md

 ### RNG.random(a : number?, b : number?) : number
   - Equivalent to math.random(a?, b?), but the returned value is based on the RNG object's internal state.
+  - Return value is generated with 52 random bits.
   - This function is implemented as a closure.

 ### RNG.randomseed(seed : number?) : none